huggingface/optimum-intel/examples/openvino/audio-classification/README.md

 ### Fintuning Wav2Vec2 on Keyword Spotting with QAT

 The following command shows how to fine-tune [Wav2Vec2-base](https://huggingface.co/facebook/wav2vec2-base) on the 🗣️ [Keyword Spotting subset](https://huggingface.co/datasets/superb#ks) of the SUPERB dataset with Quantization-Aware Training (QAT).
 The `OVTrainer` uses a default quantization configuration which should work in many cases, but we can also customize the algorithm.
-Here, we quantize the Wav2Vec2-base model with a custom configuration file specifed by `--nncf_compression_config`.
+Here, we quantize the Wav2Vec2-base model with a custom configuration file specified by `--nncf_compression_config`.
 For more details on the quantization configuration, see NNCF documentation [here](https://github.com/openvinotoolkit/nncf/blob/develop/docs/compression_algorithms/Quantization.md).

 ```bash
 python run_audio_classification.py \